Selected Publications

 Do Resource Rents Drive Urbanization and Structural Transformation?
 A Global Analysis

-Qing Huang, Victoria Wenxin Xie and Wei You
+Qing Huang, Victoria Wenxin Xie, Wei You

 Abstract